 Zoom allows you to set up a virtual classroom where you and your students can see and speak with each other in real time.
 Additional collaboration tools, including video breakout rooms, screen-sharing, polling, and group chats help create a dynamic online learning environment.
 As appropriate and guided by departmental and school recommendations for recording, instructors can record and post Zoom sessions so students can review the content at their own pace or in the case of an absence.
 Learn more about Zoom.

 Yale is committed to ensuring all learners have access to educational content in the event of an unexpected campus closure.
 Ally is a tool integrated into Canvas that offers feedback on the accessibility of digital course materials and provides multiple ways to remediate, or fix, detected accessibility issues.
 Learn more about using Ally to improve the accessibility of your digital course materials.

 Instructors should also review the information provided on the Student Accessiblity Services website.
 ADA regulations apply to all courses, whether residential, online, or online temporarily in the case of a disruption to normal campus operations.

-The Poorvu Center is dedicated to working with all Yale faculty as they teach during the spring 2021 semester and beyond.
+The Poorvu Center is dedicated to working with all Yale faculty as they teach during this period of academic continuity.
 Contact the Poorvu Center if you need help identifying and implementing solutions for remote teaching.
 To avoid compromising the integrity of Yale’s secure networks, systems and institutional data, you should not implement new platforms or resources (free or paid) for Yale teaching without consulting with the Poorvu Center or Yale ITS.
 Unvetted platforms, tools, or resources pose a data privacy risk as well as legal risk related to FERPA and digital accessibility policies.
 Accounts created on systems outside of Yale’s vetted resources may impact the security of our students or faculty.
 Companies often monetize the data they collect – including the intellectual property you submit on unvetted platforms.